 Each authority will deliver all local government services in their respective areas.
 One will cover Bournemouth, Christchurch and Poole, and the other will serve the rest of the county.
 Subject to legislation, the new councils will come into existence in April 2019.

-This change will help protect local services, generate further economic growth, reduce costs, and provide more efficient, brand new councils structured around communities.
+This change will help protect local services.
+It will help generate further economic growth, reduce costs, and provide more efficient, brand new councils structured around communities.

-The Secretary of State has reviewed all the evidence and representations received since making his ‘minded to implement’ announcement, and has now confirmed his decision that replacing nine councils with two unitary authorities is in the best interests of residents in Dorset.
-Parliamentary Orders will follow later this year and decision-making bodies will be appointed to determine the structure, budget and service delivery models of each new council.
+The Secretary of State has reviewed all the evidence and representations received since making his ‘minded to implement’ announcement.
+He has now confirmed his decision that replacing nine councils with two unitary authorities is in the best interests of residents in Dorset.
+Parliamentary Orders will follow later this year.
+Decision-making bodies will be appointed to determine the structure, budget and service delivery models of each new council.

 In a joint comment, the council leaders of Bournemouth (Cllr John Beesley), Dorset County (Cllr Rebecca Knox), North Dorset (Cllr Graham Carr-Jones), Poole (Cllr Janet Walton), West Dorset (Cllr Anthony Alford) and Weymouth & Portland (Cllr Jeff Cant) councils – who submitted the original proposal to the government, and East Dorset (Cllr Spencer Flower), and Purbeck (Cllr Gary Suttle) councils – who withdrew their opposition to the proposal earlier this year, said: